breadboard-ai/breadboard/packages/website/src/docs/guides/cookbook.md

 ---
 layout: docs.njk
-title: Playbook
+title: Cookbook
 tags:
-  - guide
+  - miscellaneous
   - wip
-date: 2020-01-06 # Sixth in the list
+date: 2020-01-01 # First in the list
 ---

 This guide contains a collection of patterns aimed at answering "how do I...?" questions.
 It is very much a work in progress.